pirateradiohack/Transistor/README.md

 <img src="assets/pictures/Transistor-3D.jpg" alt=" Transistor 3D printed case." width="600"/>

-All you need to do is copy [the image](https://github.com/pirateradiohack/Transistor/releases/latest) to a micro SD card and insert it in the following hardware:
+All you need to do is copy [the image](https://github.com/pirateradiohack/Transistor/releases/latest) to a micro SD card, edit the file called `bootstrap-transistor.txt` to set your wifi, save it to `bootstrap.txt` and insert it in the following hardware:

 - [Raspberry Pi Zero W 2](https://shop.pimoroni.com/products/raspberry-pi-zero-2-w?variant=39493046075475)
 - Micro SD card (4GB should be enough if you don't want to store anything on it.
 If you want to store music or podcasts on your device then the bigger the better.)